sagemath/sagetrac-mirror/README.md

    sign up, and download the free Xcode package.
 Usually, Xcode's command line tools suffice to build Sage, although several times new releases of Xcode broke this.
    Only OS X >= 10.4 is supported, and (as of May 2019) we only test Sage on OS X >= 10.6.

-   * __Solaris and OpenSolaris:__ Building Sage on these platforms is more tricky than on Linux or OS X. For details on how to build Sage on these platforms, see [our wiki](https://wiki.sagemath.org/solaris) (outdated as of May 2019).

    * __Windows:__ [Download and install VirtualBox](https://www.virtualbox.org/wiki/Downloads),
    and then download the [Sage virtual appliance](https://wiki.sagemath.org/SageAppliance).